CrayLabs/SmartSim-Scaling/README.md

 pip install -r requirements.txt
 ```

+You will need to install ``mpi4py`` in your python environment.
+The install instructions
+can be found by selecting [mpi4py docs](https://mpi4py.readthedocs.io/en/stable/install.html).

 Lastly, the C++ applications themselves need to be built.
 One CMake edit is required.
 Near the top of the CMake file, change the path to the ``SMARTREDIS`` variable to
 the top level of the directory where you built or installed the SmartRedis library.